vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 }
 ```

-## Develop the Invoice module with TDD
+## Developing the Invoice module with TDD

 When we modify the line items in an invoice, by adding, removing, or changing a line item, we have to recalculate the invoice total.
 This is critical data in our application - we cannot afford to have the wrong amount calculated for the invoice - so we should test the invoice module thoroughly.
 With our modular core logic, it will be pretty straightforward to add tests.